SwiftERM Hyper-personalisation for ecommerce email marketing

 Companies that had spent many decades meandering along, doing things the same way because ‘that’s the way it’s always been done’, with the meteoric rise of ecommerce, suddenly found their business model not only disrupted but rendered obsolete.
 With traditional markets abruptly closed, many businesses had to look for more direct relationships with their customers.

 The destruction of so many routes to market made everyone realise just how much fine wine depends on its communities for its survival.
-Technology moved from a nice-to-have to a must-have in order to do effective business,’ says Nicole Rolet, founder of fine wine institute Areni Global and principal of Rhône winery Chêne Bleu.
+Technology moved from a nice-to-have to a must-have to do effective business,’ says Nicole Rolet, founder of fine wine institute Areni Global and principal of Rhône winery Chêne Bleu.

 Every actor in the fine wine world – from winemaker to merchant to consumer – has had to reappraise needs and adopt new solutions over the past 18 months.
-Wine merchants that previously sold only to restaurants and retailers, for example, now have to to pivot to selling direct to consumers.
+Wine merchants that previously sold only to restaurants and retailers, for example, now have to pivot to selling directly to consumers.

-All over the fine wine landscape, digital tools and experiences were adopted in order to engage customers.
+All over the fine wine landscape, digital tools and experiences were adopted to engage customers.
 Among the prime examples of a business that responded impressively was London members’ club 67 Pall Mall, which, took its events to them, via online webinars complete with mailed-out tasting kits.
 The initiative was such a success that the club now has its own 4K interactive wine TV channel.

 • Silicon Valley’s Michael Baum (with the aforementioned Vivant)